-The Community page features links to resources including the websites of Barrington Public Schools, the Bay Spring Community Center, the Community School, the Land Conservation Trust, the Preservation Society Museum, the Barrington Farm School and Bristol County Water, as well as information on the Town's history.
+The Community page features links to resourcesincluding the websites of Barrington Public Schools, the Bay Spring Community Center, the Learning Center, the Land Conservation Trust, the Preservation Society Museum, the Barrington Farm School, TAP-IN, Barrington Lions Club and Bristol County Water, as well as information on the Town's history.

 The Barrington School District is considered to be one of the top school systems in the state and all six schools consistently score at or near the top in categories measured by the Rhode Island Department of Education.
 2018-2019 enrollment at district schools is as follows: Primrose Hill Elementary (308 students), Sowams Elementary (238), Nayatt Elementary (321), Hampden Meadows (492), Barrington Middle School (814) and Barrington High School (1101).

 Use of the historic building, located at 170 Narragansett Avenue, is managed through the Town in partnership with the Friends of the Bay Spring Community Center.
 The historic community building/former fire station in Bay Spring was built in 1910.

 Probate Court sessions are held in the Council Chamber on the second floor of Town Hall, 283 County Road.

 New, exciting courses in literature, art, finance, and recreation await your exploration.
 Get off the couch and try something new in 2019.
 We will, of course, continue to focus on historic spots, museums, horticultural jewels, and exceptional theater near and far.
 Although there are many resurrected favorites in this schedule, we have included several new and unique offerings as well.